ibm-cloud-docs/sell/software-publish.md

 1. Select **Accounts**.
 1. Select the account or the enterprise that you want to publish your product to.

-   - You publish your product to other accounts you are a member of by clicking **Add accounts**.
+   - You can publish your product to other accounts you are a member of by clicking **Add accounts**.

 1. Select a version of your product.
 1. Click **Publish**.